ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 At the end of a successful model run, output files, restart files and log files are moved from the `work` directory to the `archive` directory.<br>
 Symbolic links to these directories are also provided in the _control_ directory for convenience.

-If a model run is unsuccessful the `work` directory is left untouched to facilitate the identification of the cause of the model failure.
+If a model run is unsuccessful, the `work` directory is left untouched to facilitate the identification of the cause of the model failure.

 Outputs and restarts are stored in subfolders within the `archive` directory, subdivided for each run of the model.<br>
 Output and restart folders are called `outputXXX` and `restartXXX`, respectively, where _XXX_ is the run number starting from `000`.